PyNoki/NewWorld-Auto-Fisher/README.md

 - Your freelook key must be 'left alt' (default)
 - Your repair must be 'r' (default)

+# Using bait

+- Do not have more then 5 slots of bait for a water type, so don't have 6 or 7 types of fresh water bait in your inventory, max 5.
+Same goes for salt water.

 # About to start

 - Position yourself so that you're not too deep in the water, and that you can still open your inventory